Neurophysiology Lab Outline

 Lab Protocol 2: Capturing Images from Brain Samples for Measurements

-1. You will work together as a pod to capture one image of the cortex from each hemisphere on your slide.
+- You will work together in pairs (or a group of 3 if there is an odd number of students in the class) to capture three images, or regions of interest (ROI) of the cortex from each hemisphere on your slide.
 (Remember, you’ve taught yourself where the cortex is on your tissue sample using the atlas in the last protocol).
-This is a total of (4) images:
+This is a total of (6) images per pair of students in the pod.
+One pair will take images for Mouse 1 while the other pair will take images for Mouse 2.

-• Mouse 1 Brain – Side A (healthy)
+- 1st pair of students: Mouse 1 Brain – Side A (healthy) x3

-• Mouse 1 Brain – Side B (lesioned)
+- 1st pair of students: Mouse 1 Brain – Side B (lesioned) x3

-• Mouse 2 Brain – Side A (healthy)
+- 2nd pair of students: Mouse 2 Brain – Side A (healthy) x3

-• Mouse 2 Brain – Side B (lesioned)
+- 2nd pair of students: Mouse 2 Brain – Side B (lesioned) x3

-2. Focus on the slide at a low magnification to start, and slowly work your way up to the 400X total magnification (using the 40X objective).
+- Focus on the slide at a low magnification to start, and slowly work your way up to the 400X total magnification (using the 40X objective).
 You will capture your images at this magnification.
-Ensure you capture images from the cortex, for consistency across the class data set.
+Ensure you capture images from the cortex for all 6 images.

-3. Save these four images with descriptive titles, so you will be sure to remember where the image is from, the magnification, etc.
+- Save these six images with descriptive titles, so you will be sure to remember where the image is from, the magnification, etc. on your own personal OneDrive (or equivalent).

-4. This week, you do not need to capture an image of the stage micrometer yourselves – these images have been prepared for you and saved to the lab computer desktop.
+- This week, you do not need to capture an image of the stage micrometer yourselves – these images have been prepared for you and saved to the lab computer desktop.
 You still require this image of the stage micrometer to calibrate ImageJ, but we do not want you to remove these microscope slides from the microscope this week, to ensure no slides are damaged.
+Be sure to download and save the stage micrometer image to your OneDrive.

 Lab Protocol 3: Measuring the lesion area and lesion density in each hemisphere

-6. Perform a count of how many lesions you can see in each of the four images.
+- Perform a count of how many lesions you can see in each of the six images.
 Record the population density of the lesions (in units of lesions/mm2) in your template table II.

-Lab Part 2: Statistical Analysis of the Class Data Set
+Lab Part 2: Statistical Analysis of Your Data

 Purpose

-To analyze the class data and run t tests to determine if the findings are significant.
+To analyze your data and run t tests to determine if the findings are significant.

 Summary of Activities

-Download the class dataset from Avenue to Learn and use GraphPad to determine if the results are significant using the t test calculator.
+Use GraphPad to determine if your results are significant using the t test calculator.
 Report your results in your Crowdmark ELN.
+You will also need these results for your DLR assignment.

 Materials